 Stephanie Kang represents clients in complex commercial litigation in state and federal courts.
 Her practice encompasses a broad range of business litigation but focuses on environmental, product liability, consumer protection, and data breach and privacy litigation.
 She has extensive experience in all stages of litigation, including case strategy, discovery, depositions, motions, trial preparation, settlements, and appeals.
 Stephanie also maintains an active pro bono practice.

 Stephanie graduated from the University of California, Los Angeles School of Law in 2015.
 In law school, she was a Senior Editor of the UCLA Law Review and published her Comment entitled "Restoring the Fifteenth Amendment: The Constitutional Right to an Undiluted Vote."
 Stephanie was also a writing advisor for first-year law students and a member of the Critical Race Studies Program.
 She graduated cum laude, from Scripps College and earned her B.A. in English and Legal Studies.

-Prior to joining the firm, Ms. Kang served as a judicial extern to the Hon.
-Margaret M. Morrow of the US District Court for the Central District of California.
+Prior to joining the firm, Stephanie served as a judicial extern to the Honorable Margaret M. Morrow of the U.S. District Court for the Central District of California.